First aid in school: saving lives is on the curriculum

 Past British Red Cross research found that more than nine in ten adults (95 per cent)* would not be able, confident or willing to help in three life-threatening first aid emergencies.

 Teaching first aid in schools will help change this.
-We want everyone to know how to save a life.
+We want everyone to know how to save a life and teachers can help create a new generation of lifesavers with our online resource, First Aid Champions.

 But does first aid education in school really work?